Post Overview: Best Wine Bars in Portland, Oregon

 If the idea of a boiler room turned wine bar cave is a bit much to handle, simply head upstairs to Les Clos — the covered patio version of this popular Portland wine bar.
 You’ll be serve the same great wines by the same knowledgeable staff, it’s a win-win.

 Oh, and lest I forget.
 The second-hardest thing about visiting the great Portland wine bar is getting a reservation, Advance reservations are highly recommended.

 Stem Wine Bar

-Located on lively Mississippi Avenue, Stem Wine Bar provides something every Portlander loves: great wine, cozy vibe and a bring-your-own food policy.
+Located on lively Mississippi Avenue, Stem Wine Bar provides something every Portlander loves: great wine, cozy vibes and a generous bring-your-own food policy.

-At Stem you’ll find one of the most generous wine flight tastings in Portland.
-Choose between roses, whites or reds and prepare to be impressed.
+At Stem you’ll find one of the most best wine tastings in Portland, Oregon.
+Choose between rosés, whites or reds and prepare to be impressed.
 The focus at this Portland wine bar is to share wines from independent winemakers in Oregon.

 What’s more, Stem Wine Bar has a great weekly rotation of fun events.
 From live music and painting classes to complimentary tastings, check out their current lineup here.

 Bar Diane is home to one of the most impressive natural wine selections in the City of Roses.
 Served in a bright and colorful interior, it’s no surprise that locals consider this one of the best wine bars in Portland.

 The star of the show (apart from the great selection of rosé) is the zen covered patio, which makes a perfect setting for a romantic first date (string lights, need I say more?).

 Wine is served by the bottle and glass, but I opt for the full bottle service here because the atmosphere is so relaxing and demands to be enjoyed.
 While we’re on the topic of enjoyment, the food menu deserves a shout-out.